Eskimo Recordings

-Soon after that, Mo & Benoelie acquired an international DJ status under the name of The Glimmers, allowing them to spread the Eskimo ethos across the globe.
+Subsequently, Mo & Benoelie acquired an international DJ status under the name of The Glimmers, allowing them to spread the Eskimo ethos across the globe.
 This allowed the Eskimo story to evolve; the compilations were still defined generically but came with a DJ attached now.
-Various DJs made several compilations, respecting the "Eskimo approach" The Glimmers had started: dig deep in the crates to form a unique listening experience.
+Various DJs made several compilations, respecting the "Eskimo approach" The Glimmers had started to dig deep in the crates to form a unique listening experience.

 Throughout the years, Eskimo grew into an independent label that presented new talent such as Lindstrom & Prins Thomas, who released their debut album in 2005 with Eskimo Recordings.
-This led to several releases with the like-minded Aeroplane, who immediately caused a splash across Europe and particularly in the UK, becoming the label’s most recognized act.
+This led to several releases with the like-minded Aeroplane, who immediately caused a splash across Europe and particularly in the UK, becoming the label's most recognized act.

-Time flew by quickly, and in 2012 Eskimo Recordings got to celebrate a decade of existence and did it with a fancy packed compilation release called Eskimonde: A Decade of Eskimo Recordings.
+In 2012 Eskimo Recordings got to celebrate a decade of existence and did it with a fancy packed compilation release called Eskimonde: A Decade of Eskimo Recordings.
 This 5-CD release explores the label's catalog from a few different angles.
 Two "retrospective" discs come along with newly commissioned remixes as well as two final discs that show The Glimmers splitting up for solo mixes, both coursing through Eskimo's back catalog.

-A year later, in 2013, Eskimo Recordings entered its second decade of collection releases with a new concept: the color collections.
+A year later in 2013, Eskimo Recordings entered its second decade of collection releases with a new concept "The color collections".
 These collections contain each a set of carefully selected songs that were all produced exclusively for this concept.
-As of June 2016, Pink, Blue, Green, Orange, and Yellow collections have been released.
+As of June 2016, Pink, Blue, Green, Orange, and yellow collections have been released.

-In 2016, Eskimo Recordings was recognised as one of Europe's most inspiring young labels and was selected by the IMPALA and The Independent Echo for the FIVEUNDERFIFTEEN campaign.
+In 2016, Eskimo Recordings was recognized as one of Europe's most inspiring young labels and was selected by the IMPALA and The Independent Echo for the FIVEUNDERFIFTEEN campaign.